eo-training/eo-training.github.io/info/chief-info.md

 Chiefs are also required to:
 - Complete all pre-election duties by certain deadlines
-- Pick up election materials from our office the week before election day
+- Watch a Chiefs Briefing webinar about one week before election day that covers legal and procedural updates
-- Review Chiefs Notebook and other election materials the week before election day
+- Review Chiefs Notebook the week before election day
 - Contact all assigned officers by phone or email the week before election day to confirm attendance and answer any questions
 - Contact polling place (school or other building) to confirm voting room and other information
 - Visit polling place the week before election day to meet with facility manager and make arrangements for election day (e.g. request adult chairs and tables, identify accessible walkways, locate restrooms, etc.)
+- Pick up election materials from one of 4 designated locations the day before election day
-- Visit polling place the day before election day to setup voting room, if possible
+- Visit polling place the day before election day to setup voting room
-- After polls close and all work is complete on election day, drive some election materials to one of 3 designated locations around the county
+- After polls close and all work is complete on election day, drive some election materials to one of 4 designated locations around the county

 Assistant Chiefs are also required to:
 - Complete all pre-election duties by certain deadlines
+- Watch a Chiefs Briefing webinar about one week before election day that covers legal and procedural updates
-- Review Chiefs Notebook and other election materials the week before election day
+- Review Chiefs Notebook the week before election day
 - Accompany Chief during visit to polling place the week before election day, if possible
-- Accompany Chief during visit to polling place the day before election day to setup voting room, if possible
+- Accompany Chief during visit to polling place the day before election day to setup voting room

 ---